DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/monsters/flesh_mound.md

 ### Special Abilities
 - **Lightning Absorption:** Whenever the Flesh Mound is subjected to lightning damage, it regains HP equal to that damage.
-- **Absorb (Reaction):** When a creature within 5 ft. is reduced to 0 hp, the Mound absorbs the body — healing 10 HP.
-The absorbed creature is technically still alive (with 1 HP) inside the mound, extractable by a DC 15 Strength check as an action before the Mound "seals" (3 rounds).
+- **Absorb (Reaction):** When a creature within 5 ft. is reduced to 0 HP, the Mound pulls the body inside — healing 15 HP.
+The absorbed creature continues making death saves inside the Mound.
+Three failed saves = dead.
+Extraction requires DC 17 Strength check (1 action) and provokes an opportunity attack from the Mound.
+There is no time limit — but the death saves don't stop.
-- **Faces of the Lost (Bonus Action, 1/turn):** One face of the Mound opens and screams a name from Barovia.
+- **Faces of the Lost (Bonus Action, 1/turn):** One face opens and screams a name from Barovia.
 If that person has been met: DC 12 Wis or frightened until end of next turn.

 ### Actions
 - **Multiattack:** Two Slam attacks.
-- **Slam:** Melee +6, 2d8+4 bludgeoning.
-If both hit: target is Engulfed.
+- **Slam:** Melee +7, 2d8+4 bludgeoning.
+If both slams hit the same target: that target is Engulfed.
-- **Engulf:** DC 14 Str or Dex (target's choice) or grappled, restrained, and takes 2d8+4 bludgeoning + 2d8 acid per round.
+- **Engulf:** DC 14 Str or Dex (target's choice) or grappled, restrained, and takes 2d8+4 bludgeoning + 2d8 acid at the start of each of the Mound's turns.
 Target can repeat save on its turn to escape.
+- **Wail of the Consumed (Recharge 5–6):** The Mound's faces scream in unison.
+Every creature within 20 ft. must make a DC 13 Constitution save or take 3d6 necrotic damage (half on success).
+On a failed save, the target's HP maximum is reduced by the damage taken until they finish a long rest.
+A creature whose HP maximum is reduced to 0 by this effect dies.

 ---

 ## The Cult of the Basement
 Thirteen shadow-cultists surround the Flesh Mound's chamber.
 They do not attack unless the party attempts to leave without completing the ritual OR the Flesh Mound is threatened.

 **The Cultists' Demand:** "One must die.
 One must feed the master."
-They will accept any sentient sacrifice — including a willing party member (who is immediately absorbed by the Mound but not killed, per the Absorb mechanic).
+They will accept any sentient sacrifice — including a willing party member.
+A sacrificed character is absorbed by the Mound and **dies**.
+No save.
+No extraction.
+The Mound heals to full HP.

 **If their demand is met:** The shadows dissipate.
 The house begins to slowly collapse (10 minutes per floor rather than the immediate collapse of killing the Mound).